 - Never try to outrun a tornado or storm chase.
-Get out of car and take shelter indoors. - If there is no time to get indoors, get out of car and lie in a ditch or low-lying area away from vehicle.
+Get out of a vehicle and take shelter indoors. - If there is no time to get indoors, get out of a vehicle and lie in a ditch or low-lying area away from the vehicle.
 Be aware for the potential of flooding.